jordan-butler/JB-Data-Analytics/README.md

 Hello reader!
 Welcome to my Github portfolio where I showcase my knowledge of SQL through queries of varying degrees of difficulty.
-Below will be the description of each file that I have located within the SQL workspace folder.
+Below will be the description of each file that I have located within the SQL Workspace folder.

 Northwind Sample Database Diagram:
     - Many if not all of the queries I have stored in my Github portfolio are based on the popular Northwind sample database which is based on a